 2. Role of colostrum in gastrointestinal infections.
 Rawal, P., Gupta, V. & Thapa, B.R.
 Indian J Pediatr (2008) 75: 917.

-Any questions about lactoferrin or yeast infections in general, feel free to contact me from the contact page of this website.
+Any questions about lactoferrin or yeast infections in general, feel free to contact us from the contact page of this website or see your doctor.